Marko-S-O/SimpleGymTracker/README.md

 The sum of working hours is 132.

-The detailed working hours list is available in the GitHub: [WorkingHours.md](https://github.com/Marko-S-O/SimpleGymTracker/blob/main/WorkingHours.md).
+The detailed working hours list is available in GitHub: [WorkingHours.md](https://github.com/Marko-S-O/SimpleGymTracker/blob/main/WorkingHours.md).

 # Issues and enhancements